llWandehll/llWandehll/README.md

 ⚠️ You're a flirt or wearing NSFW skins.

-⚠️ You're a minor, we're UNC, do not interact with us and get off the 18+ server.‎
+⚠️ You're a minor, we're UNC, do not interact with us and get off the 18+ server.
+‎

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎‎
 ![Image Alt](https://github.com/llWandehll/llWandehll/blob/69b40b20d6272462b224b90d7b3c8179e956a025/arasolimage1.png)